 Did you wake up to misted windows this morning?
-The weather has turned and we are officially in autumn, meaning new steps need to be taken to achieve better heating and ventilation for our homes.
+The weather is turning and we are now officially in autumn, so many of us are taking shelter more often in the comfort and warmth of our homes, shutting out the elements and snuggling up.
+The changing season also means new steps need to be taken to achieve better heating and ventilation for our homes.

 Use heating products that can operate constantly

-In an attempt to save money on bills, many of us turn our heating off when we feel it is not necessary; however, this can lead to mould growth – a much more expensive issue to address.
-Products like the Dimplex Monterey are adjusted using a thermostat, allowing you to use a gentle output and keep running costs to a minimum.
+In an attempt to save money on bills, many of us turn our heating off when we feel it is not needed; however, this can lead to mould growth – a much more expensive issue to address.
+Products like the Dimplex Q-Rad electric radiator are adjusted using a thermostat, allowing you to use a gentle output and keep running costs to a minimum.